Muazam-khan/terraform-basics/README.md

 ...
 ### When enclose a variable in Quotes and when to use $ notation for a variable ???
 ...
-     Whenever your variable is enclosed in a set of strings or in between a sentence, then we to enslose them in strings and with bash notation.
+     Whenever your variable is enclosed in a set of strings or in between a sentence, then we need to enslose them in strings and with bash notation.
 Strings are supposed to be enclosed in double quotes whilst Numbers & Booleans don't need any type of quotes.
 ...
 ### 1) -var Command-Line Option:
 ...